 Phase 1 - Released with the new design

 Making changes to custom fields is a bit tricky because it involves changing the underlying data that we're storing in the CRM.
-This is made especially tough because right now, some of our users are on the new design (if you're not, you can upgrade here) and some are on the old design, so we have to support both versions at the same time.
+This is made especially tough because right now, some of our users are on the new design and some are on the old design, so we have to support both versions at the same time.
 Some of the changes can co-existing on both the old and new versions, but some won't be possible until 100% of our customers are on the new design.

 So we're breaking this custom fields project into two phases.
 The first one will be included with the new design, and the second one will come later.

 Phase 1 will include a number of nice improvements to how custom fields work: